karol-202/uranium-arkade/README.md

 https://opensource.org/licenses/MIT
 )

-uranium-arkade is 2D game engine for Kotlin with simple, component-based architecture.
+uranium-arkade is 2D game engine for Kotlin based on [uranium](https://github.com/karol-202/uranium).
+It's unique because of its React-like, component-based architecture with unidirectional data flow.
 Currently it supports HTML5 canvas, but support for more targets is planned.

 ## Contents